-A special effort was made to procure a TBM that had the prevention, or minimization, of hydraulic leaks as a requirement.
-This leak mitigation effort had many manifestations.
+A special effort was made to procure a TBM that had the prevention, or minimization, of hydraulic leaks as a design requirement.
+This "leak mitigation" effort had many manifestations.
 The TBM cutterhead drive motors are electric, not hydraulic, to eliminate a substantial amount of hydraulic equipment use.
-Hoses on the other TBM hydraulic equipment have a program for changeout to result in replacement before failure.
-Hydraulic couplings have the ability to bleed high-pressure fluids without creating a spill when being repaired or maintained.
+Hoses on the other TBM hydraulic equipment have a program for more frequent changeout to achieve replacement before failure.
+Hydraulic couplings have the ability to bleed high pressure fluids without creating a spill when being repaired or maintained.
 Hydraulic hoses in general are furnished with pressure ratings substantially higher than operating levels in order to give an additional margin of safety from failure.

 In an ironic twist regarding minimizing hydrocarbons lost in the tunnel, pneumatic rock drills that typically operate with oil in the compressed air are generally not to be used.
-Thus, the 4 large drills for ground support had to be hydraulic and inherently impose some risk of hydrocarbon leaks.
+Thus, the 4 large drills for ground support had to be hydraulic, and inherently impose some risk of hydrocarbon leaks.
 For special situations, provisions were made to use pneumatic air-leg drills or stoppers where hydraulic drills are not available.